Introduction

 Which tunings for which ukuleles?

+Not all ukuleles are tuned in the same way.
+As you saw in lesson #1, soprano, concert and tenor ukuleles have a GCEA tuning while baritone ukuleles are tuned in DGBE.
 You can also choose to use a different tuning, but it is advisable for beginners to stay with a classical tuning and not be overwhelmed by the information to be learned such as music theory, scales, solfege, chords, keys…

 How to tune your ukulele with a tuner?